Make a Planned Gift

 Trinity welcomes philanthropic support through gifts of life insurance policies when the policies are paid in full and Trinity is named as the owner and irrevocable beneficiary of the policy.

 You can name Trinity as the primary or contingent beneficiary of an existing or new life insurance policy.
-Although a current income tax deduction is not available, it will result in a federal estate tax deduction for the full amount of the proceeds payable to the charity, regardless of policy size.
-Or you can make an assignment or gift of a life insurance policy that you currently own or donate a new life insurance policy, approaches which allow a current income tax deduction.
+Although a current income tax deduction is not available, it will exclude the proceeds from your federal estate tax exemption amount, regardless of policy size.
+Alternatively, you can make an assignment or gift of a life insurance policy that you currently own, or donate a new life insurance policy, to obtain a current income tax deduction.

 Return to the top